jboardman367/TASBoard-old/README.md

 TASBoard used the following NuGet packages:
 - SharpZipLib 1.3.3
 - FFMediaToolkit 4.1.2
-  - For Windows, you will also need to install the libraries listed [here](https://github.com/radek-k/FFMediaToolkit#setup).
+  - For Windows, you will also need to add the libraries listed [here](https://github.com/radek-k/FFMediaToolkit#setup).